this-is-yogesh/patch/Quiz/React Quiz/QuizQuestions.md

 15.will memoized component with React.memo re-render if it is receiving a children prop

 17.what is flush sync and how does it help us

+21.does useEffect runs after the jsx or before

+22.what is behaviour of useState when we set the state value to same value

+23.if we have a memoized function inside the child component inside suspense, will it re-render again once promise is resolved or will it give back the memoized value

+24.what is the seq of running order of app sync code, jsx, useEffect, promise and setTimeout

+25.order of useEffect, useLayoutEffect, useIntesertionEffect

+26.if the main app and child component both have useEffect, then does the main app comp runs first or the child comp useEffect

+27.order of exectuion of sync code, promise, setTimeout and useEffect